elixir-circuits/circuits_i2c/README.md

 probably want to check wires at this point.
 If you have a logic analyzer, use it to verify that I2C transactions are being initiated on the bus.

+### I2C seems slow.
+What could be wrong?

+I2C buses are usually run at 100 kbit/s or 400 kbit/s.
+Many devices support
+higher speeds.
+The tradeoff is that higher speeds are sometimes don't work as well especially if you're using jumper cables to connect parts together.
+The Raspberry Pi runs the I2C bus at a low speed - probably for this reason.

+Other things to check:

+* Can you reduce the reads and writes?
+I2C devices let you read or write many bytes at the same time.
+Each transaction has overhead so minimizing transaction helps.
+* Can you reduce the total number of bytes in each transaction?
+For example, do you need to read a particular register?
+Is there a mode that the device can be put it so that it only returns useful data?
+* Can a write and read be combined?
+The `Circuits.I2C.write_read` function is more efficent than a separate write followed by a read.
+* Does the device support a queue mode?
+Some devices have internal queues that allow the host to copy out more than one sample each time.

 ### Where can I get help?

 The hardest part is communicating with a device for the first time.
 The issue is